danhahn13/Autosec/README.md

-Autosec is a tool designed to automate various tasks related to penetration testing
 ## About Autosec

-Sublist3r is a bash tool designed to automate various penetration testing tasks.
+Autosec is a bash tool designed to automate various penetration testing tasks.
 It helps penetration testers and bug hunters tests systems and save time by automating repetitive tasks.
 The options currently available are:

 * **External Domain Enumeration:** This enumerates a given domain by finding live subdomains and performing port scans.
 * **Internal Network Enumeration:** This enumerates an internal network by mapping the network and performing port scans.